Qarj/WebImblaze-Framework/README.md

 Click on the Run number (first column) to see the individual step results for a test case file.

-From the test case file results, click on the id number (first column), to see that step actual result.
+From the test case file results, click on the ID number (first column), to see that step actual result.

-# Running tests in parallel
+## Running tests in parallel

 The point of the WebImblaze-Framework is to run a lot of tests quickly and check that there are no failures.